Gabriel Pasquet is a specialist of the H2 generation in the context of fluid/oceanic

 395 : "Reykjanes mantle convection and climate"; With that team, he studies the hydrothermal

-reactions in the basalts of the Mid-Atlantic Ridge, focusing on reactions producing natural H2 and those
+reactions in the basalts of the Mid-Atlantic Ridge, focusing on reactions producing natural H

 understand the reactions leading to H2 production and CO2 storage in ultramafic rocks, in